Sara1729/PCA-from-VCF-files/README.md

 ### 2\) Normalizing VCF File Headers (Specific to a Case Study)

-At this point, we might want to modify the VCF file headers so that the `CHROM` column uses the `N` notation (instead of `chrN`) and the `ID` column contains identifiers in the `CHROM:POS:REF:ALT` format instead of, for example, `rs` identifiers.
+At this point, we might want to modify the VCF file headers.
+This normalization process aims to achieve two main objectives:
+1. Ensure the `CHROM` column consistently uses the numerical or symbolic `N` notation (e.g., `1`, `X`) instead of the `chrN` notation (e.g., `chr1`, `chrX`).
+2. Standardize the `ID` column to contain unique identifiers in the `CHROM:POS:REF:ALT` format, potentially replacing other identifiers like `rs` numbers.

+For the chromosome name conversion aspect of these steps, the use of specific mapping files is assumed.
+These files define the correspondence between different chromosome naming conventions.
+The two files are:

+* **`no_chr_name_convention.txt`**: This file is used to convert chromosome names from the `chrN` style to the `N` style (i.e., removing the "chr" prefix).
+It is a tab-separated file where the first column is the chromosome name with the "chr" prefix, and the second column is its corresponding numerical or symbolic representation.

+    ```text
+    chr1     1
+    chr2     2
+    chr3     3
+    chr4     4
+    chr5     5
+    chr6     6
+    chr7     7
+    chr8     8
+    chr9     9
+    chr10    10
+    chr11    11
+    chr12    12
+    chr13    13
+    chr14    14
+    chr15    15
+    chr16    16
+    chr17    17
+    chr18    18
+    chr19    19
+    chr20    20
+    chr21    21
+    chr22    22
+    chrX     X
+    ```

+* **`chr_name_conv.txt`**: This file serves the opposite purpose, mapping numerical or symbolic chromosome names (without "chr") to the `chrN` convention.
+It is also a tab-separated file, with the numerical/symbolic name in the first column and the "chr" prefixed name in the second column.

+    ```text
+    1        chr1
+    2        chr2
+    3        chr3
+    4        chr4
+    5        chr5
+    6        chr6
+    7        chr7
+    8        chr8
+    9        chr9
+    10       chr10
+    11       chr11
+    12       chr12
+    13       chr13
+    14       chr14
+    15       chr15
+    16       chr16
+    17       chr17
+    18       chr18
+    19       chr19
+    20       chr20
+    21       chr21
+    22       chr22
+    23       chrX
+    24       chrY
+    25       chrXY
+    26       chrMT
+    ```
+---

   * **Creating the `ID` column in `CHROM:POS:REF:ALT` format**: